Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### SolidPhase

-Definition of the solid phase used in the reaction
+Definition of the solid phase used in the reaction.

 - __type_of_solid__
   - Type: string